HansjoergW/sec-fincancial-statement-data-set/doc_automation/read.md

 [07_01_BS_standardizer.ipynb](notebooks/07_01_BS_standardizer.ipynb),
 [07_01_BS_standardizer.ipynb](notebooks/07_01_BS_standardizer.ipynb), and
 [07_03_CF_standardizer.ipynb](notebooks/07_03_CF_standardizer.ipynb))
+- automate processing and standardizing by configuring customized process steps that are executed whenever a new data file is detected on sec.gov (see [08_00_automation_basics.ipynb](notebooks/08_00_automation_basics.ipynb))

 # Principles

 The goal is to be able to do bulk processing of the data without the need to do countless API calls to sec.gov.
 Therefore, the quarterly zip files are downloaded and indexed using a SQLite database table.